November 7, 2023

 Choose non-comedogenic, oil-free, and unscented cosmetics, toiletries, and sunscreens and a gentle, non-abrasive facial cleanser that does not contain alcohol.
-Also avoid hand sanitizers with alcohol.

 Many of the products you use to clean your home and keep it germ-free are very harsh on your skin.
 Exposing sensitive skin to these agents can cause contact dermatitis.

 Read labels.
 If you see warnings like, “Use in a well-ventilated area,” you know that the cleaning product contains skin-threatening ingredients.
 Here are a few of the most common offenders: